-- o there is a legal requirement to do so - o there is a clear benefit to the pupil to do so - o that the pupil will be protected from harm by the disclosure
+\circ there is a legal requirement to do so \circ there is

+• that the pupil will be protected from harm by the disclosure

 Disclosure of Data - Staff

 Personal data cannot be released to third parties without the individual's consent, unless for specific reasons such as prevention or detection of crime, the health, safety and welfare of other employees or where disclosure is to protect the vital interests of the individual.
 Ideally, the individual's consent should be obtained in writing.
 If the school wishes to obtain personal data from a third party, e.g. an employee's medical records, the individual's permission should be requested and obtained.